gear-genomics/tracy/README.md

 Double-peaks in the Chromatogram can cause alignment issues.
 Tracy supports deconvolution of heterozygous variants into two separate alleles.

-`./tracy decompose -g hg19.fa.gz -f align -o outprefix input.ab1`
+`tracy decompose -g hg19.fa.gz -f align -o outprefix input.ab1`

 The two alleles are then separately aligned.